CoKitchen – Sustainable co-living for students

 Project leader is Sara Ilstedt, Green Leap and partners are Academic House, Savvy Design Collaborative, Theory into Practice, KTH Live in lab and KTH SEED.

-The project is financed by The Energy Agency.
+The project is financed by the Swedish Energy Agency.